tochalid/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ###Design and Test a Model Architecture

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. Additionally the data can be augmented, eg rotated.
-Implementations can be done eg with sklearn.preprocessing package.
-A good reference for scaling attempts and there effects can be found here: [preprocessing] (http://scikit-learn.org/stable/auto_examples/preprocessing/plot_all_scaling.html#sphx-glr-auto-examples-preprocessing-plot-all-scaling-py)
+Good [samples code](https://github.com/aleju/imgaug).
+Implementations can be done eg with [sklearn.preprocessing package](http://scikit-learn.org/stable/modules/preprocessing.html#preprocessing-scaler) just to name one framework.
+A good reference for scaling attempts and there effects can be found here: [preprocessing](http://scikit-learn.org/stable/auto_examples/preprocessing/plot_all_scaling.html#sphx-glr-auto-examples-preprocessing-plot-all-scaling-py)

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because it improves accuracy and reduces computing time.
+I used the standard function of tensorflow [rgb_to_grayscale](https://www.tensorflow.org/api_docs/python/tf/image/rgb_to_grayscale).
+Second, I normalize the data for better convergence and backpropagation.
+Further reading you'll find [here](http://www.faqs.org/faqs/ai-faq/neural-nets/part2/section-16.html).

 Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]
+![alt text][image2]! [alt text][image3]

+Further augmentation was not necessary to accomplish required 93% validation accuracy.

 The difference between the original data set and the augmented data set is the following ...